MShazim/Esports-Landing-page/README.md

 Please ensure that your code adheres to the coding conventions and style of this project.

+## License

+This Landing Page is released under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the codebase according to the terms of the license.

 ## Acknowledgments

 - The design and layout of this landing page were inspired by various esports websites and templates.